agmorgan1989/agmorgan1989.github.io/README.md

 • Clear about us section - including all relevant history of the gym.

-• A section to list upcoming events for both members and non-members.

 • Clear pricing to be displayed.

 • A timetable of activiites within the gym.